Binding Operational Directive 16-01

 Securing High Value Assets

-This page contains a web-friendly version of the Department of Homeland Security’s Binding Operational Directive 16-01, “Securing High Value Assets”, and provides technical guidance and best practices to assist in its implementation.
+This page contains a web-friendly version of the Department of Homeland Security’s Binding Operational Directive 16-01, “Securing High Value Assets”.

 Across the federal government, agencies operate high value assets that contain sensitive information or support critical government services.
 The President’s Cybersecurity National Action Plan directs all agencies to improve the security of their high value assets.
 DHS will help agencies identify vulnerabilities in their high value assets and implement targeted security measures to mitigate those vulnerabilities.1